DawsonMacPhee/Binary-Tree-Library/Readme.md

 Usage (make)

     all
-        Compiles all the functions for the library into an object file
+        Compiles all the functions for the library and creates test executables

     tree.o
         Compiles all the functions in tree.c into an object file